irskep/cheapo_website/README.md

 Hosting web sites with databases is too damn expensive if you follow the instructions on Render, Digital Ocean, Heroku, etc. They all suggest you connect a \$15+/month managed database to your rinky-dink Python app, and you end up paying like $25/month and still having strict limitations.
 Meanwhile, many people claim SQLite is a perfectly good production database for small web sites, but nobody tells you how to actually deploy it with persistent storage.

 Well, I figured it out.
 Here it is.
 Fork this repo, change the service name in `render.yaml`, modify the code to your heart's content, and deploy it to [render.com](https://render.com) for $8/mo.
-Or you can deploy to [Fly.io](https://fly.io) on the free tier, or about $2/mo for 1 shared CPU with 3 GB of data.
+Or you can deploy to [Fly.io](https://fly.io) on the free tier, capped at $2/mo if you exceed it.

 **This setup does not do zero-downtime deployments.
 Your web site will go down for about a minute during each deploy. 😱‼️**